Bristol-Myers posts strong second quarter earnings as Eliquis, Orencia surprise

 Opdivo combined with chemotherapy failed to extend overall survival more than chemotherapy alone in patients with advanced non-squamous non-small cell lung cancer (NSCLC).

-The result sent Bristol-Myers shares 3% lower in extended trading, as it is likely to further solidify Keytruda as an initial treatment for advanced lung cancer, by far the most lucrative oncology market.
+The result is likely to further solidify Keytruda as an initial treatment for advanced lung cancer, by far the most lucrative oncology market.

 Opdivo did demonstrate an improvement in overall survival in combination with Yervoy in lung cancer patients whose tumors expressed at least 1% of the PD-L1 protein that the drug is designed to target.
 That accounts for about 70% of NSCLC patients, the company said.